One of his teeth splashed into my Kilmagoon, fifteen feet away. I fished out the tooth to keep as proof, as otherwise no-one would ever believe me.

 - Very common in Mortadelo y Filemón as a result of punches to the face or explosions.
 For example, there is one scene where Filemon gets hit by a boxer off screen, and Mortadelo asks him if he lost a tooth.
 Filemon comes back into view, counting a handful of loose teeth: "No, I think I got all of them...
 22, 23, 24..."

-- This happened a LOT in Gail Simone's original run on Birds Of Prey.
+- This happened a LOT in Gail Simone's original run on Birds of Prey.
 Possibly as a way to show combat damage, and how much the fights hurt both heroines and villains alike.
 Huntress does this deliberately to a goon at one point, which is a bit icky, her being a heroine and all.
 In a subversion of Beauty Is Never Tarnished, the villain Rabbit knocks out one of Black Canary's teeth, and even proceeds to taunt her about it.
+The most epic of these occurs in issue #124.
+Oracle goes toe-toe with the freaking JOKER.
+Once he gets close enough, Babs whacks him smack in the mouth with her eskrima stick, knocking most of his teeth out.

 - A common occurrence in Frank Miller's comics, especially Sin City.